eshamster/kv-kneader/README.markdown

 ### Type conversion

 In default, `kneader:knead` outputs new key-value pairs according to the type of input pairs.
-It is ppossible to output another type by using `:base-pairs`.
-This option receives an object instead of a type specifier ((It depends on the implementation of the method `kneader:init-pairs` whether `kneader:knead` re-uses the object)).
+It is possible to output another type by using the `:base-pairs` option.
+Note that this option receives an object instead of a type specifier ((It depends on the implementation of the method `kneader:init-pairs` whether `kneader:knead` re-uses the object)).

 Example: alist -> list-pairs